wimglenn/advent-of-code-data/README.rst

 **Proceed with caution!** If you submit wrong guesses, your user **WILL** get rate-limited by Eric, so don't call submit until you're fairly confident you have a correct answer!

+*New in version 2.0.0*: Prevents submission of answers when it is certain the value is incorrect.
+For example, if the server told you that your answer "1234" was too high, then aocd will remember this info and prevent you from subsequently submitting an even higher value such as "1300".

 OOP-style interfaces